 For businesses acting within the scope of the Green Pass, the regulation specifically prohibits retaining the information and only requires presentation of the Green Pass prior to entry.

 Employers Must Disclose to Visitors the Mode of Use of Information Regarding Their Vaccination Status

 Collection of such information requires disclosure about how this information will be used, especially in places not acting in accordance with the Green Pass and that rely on a formal certificate.

 Keep in mind that preventing entry to a business may be treated as discrimination and as injury to a person’s reputation, thereby creating exposure for the business.

 To the extent possible, it is advisable to announce a policy about entry being restricted to vaccinated persons only reasonably in advance.
 This will foil situations of actually needing to prevent entry and allow visitors to prepare in advance.

 In addition, it is important to be diligent about keeping information regarding visitors’ vaccination status completely privileged.
 For example, if a business schedules a meeting with multiple participants and one of the participants does not want to disclose his or her vaccination status, then it is advisable to reschedule as an online meeting without informing participants of the reason why.

-The bottom line is that businesses may not obligate visitors to respond to the question of whether they have been vaccinated or to obligate them to undergo a coronavirus test before entering a private business.
-Rather, they may only prevent entry, especially in those place that are not included in the Green Pass regulation
+Businesses may not obligate visitors to respond to the question of whether they have been vaccinated.
+In addition, they may not obligate visitors to undergo a COVID test before entering a private business.
+Rather, they may only prevent entry, especially in those places that are not included in the Green Pass regulation.

 If carrying out an agreement to which a business is a party requires a visitor’s entry into the place of business (such as visits by technicians), the business needs to consider how it can implement a policy of restricting entry to its offices to only vaccinated people without breaching its contractual obligations.